propilideno/blockchain/README.md

-# blockchain
+# Blockchain

-Blockchain implementation using Go + Fiber
+Our goal is start simple and making the blockchain much complex